Tioga Pass: Description

 This pass, like many other passes in the Sierra Nevada, has a gradual approach from the west and drops off to the east dramatically, losing more than 3000 ft by the time the road reaches U.S. Route 395.

 The pass is subject to winter closure due to high snowfall, normally from around the end of October until the end of May the following year, though these dates are subject to considerable variation.
-In heavy snow years, the road has closed in early October, and has remained closed as late as early July.
+In heavy snow years, the road has closed in early October, and has remained closed as late as late July.
 In light snow years, the road may remain open until December and open as early as April.

 Tioga Pass is the most direct route from Bishop or Mammoth Lakes, California to Fresno, Merced, and Stockton.
 There are four highway passes to the north, between Yosemite and Lake Tahoe, but none to the south for about 200 mi, until Sherman Pass in southern Tulare County.

-This is on the Great Basin Divide, which demarcates the Great Basin.
-The latter is the largest area in North America from which waters don't drain towards an ocean.
+The pass is on the Great Basin Divide, which demarcates the Great Basin, which is the largest contiguous area of endorheic basins in North America.